-The Trail Care Crews offer several presentations in addition to the IMBA Trail Building School that are designed to bring different groups to the table, helping to grow acceptance of mountain biking and trail building.
-You may choose TWO of the following to do in addition to the Trail Building School:
+The Trail Care Crews offer several presentations (in addition to the IMBA Trail Building School) that are designed to bring different groups to the table, to help grow acceptance of mountain biking and trail building.

-Key topics: Each group will bring up their own goals and topics, but common subjects include: Building a community around a common goal, goal setting, increasing community participation in your club, cultivating new leadership, communications basics, events planning and marketing, tips and tricks for creating a strong and effective non-profit organization that contributes and engages in the community.
+Key topics: Each group will bring up their own goals and topics, but common subjects include: Building a community around a common goal, goal setting, increasing community participation in your club, cultivating new leadership, communications basics, fundraising, events planning and marketing, tips and tricks for creating a strong and effective non-profit organization that contributes and engages in the community.

 Who to invite:Active club members, board members, committee members, general members of the public interested in becoming club leaders, business owners, potential donors, etc.